oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-operators/using-helm.md

 For usage information, see the operator [REST Services]({{<relref "/managing-operators/the-rest-api.md">}}).

+##### `enableRest`
+Determines whether the operator's REST endpoint is enabled.

+Beginning with operator version 4.0.5, the operator's REST endpoint is disabled by default.

+Defaults to `false`.

 ##### `externalRestEnabled`
 Determines whether the operator's REST interface will be exposed outside the Kubernetes cluster using a node port.
+This value is ignored if `enableRest` is not `true`.

 See also `externalRestHttpsPort` for customizing the port number.